tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 **Action - Andy**: Contact Geoff to see when he could present a Kernel Webinar on pybind11.

-**Action: Reynald**: Inform his colleagues about the migration for repositories like jive, atkpanel, astor, Starter, etc...

  **Action - Cpascual**: create new branch with just a README and leave it as default branch on github (everyone agrees)

 **Action - Cpascual**: move branches code to github archiving, so will not be updated anymore and will not become a fork (everyone agrees)